cooperlees/ansible_shed/README.md

 - `interval`: Minutes between `ansible-playbook` runs
 - `start_splay`: Upper max of time to wait before first `ansible-playbook` run after starting the service - Code generates a random int from 0 to this upper max.
 - `port`: Statistics listening port + interval

+## mypyc build/install

+`ansible_shed` can be compiled with mypyc.
+The code is strictly typed and that allows for it to be converted to C and compiled.

+To enable, set a environment variable asking for a mypyc build

+*Only tested on Linux*

+- `export MYPYC_BUILD=1`
+- `pip install -U pip mypy setuptools wheel`
+- `pip install ansible_shed`